Philanthropic Strategy: Don't Miss These Easy-to-Overlook Tips

 Identification of Core, Unmet, and Urgent Needs: Addressing the most critical gaps for meaningful initial impact.

-Sprint 2: Exploring and Evaluating a Wide Variety of Problems
+Sprint 2: Wider and Deeper Problems

-This exploratory sprint aims to gain a comprehensive understanding of the landscape and uncover systemic issues requiring thoughtful interventions.
-It involves:
+This exploratory sprint aims to gain a comprehensive understanding of the landscape and uncover systemic issues requiring thoughtful interventions.Â

 Light Voice of Stakeholder Analysis: Quickly gathering available data and conducting initial outreach for rapid learning and early refinement.